Bill Camkin

-William Alexander Camkin (1894 – 26 April 1956) was a billiard hall owner who came to prominence in the early years of the World Snooker Championship, when many of the tournament's matches were held at his clubs.
+William Alexander Camkin (1894 – 26 April 1956) was an English billiard hall owner who came to prominence in the early years of the World Snooker Championship, when many of the tournament's matches were held at his clubs.

-He was involved in various aspects of billiards and snooker, initially renovating and supplying tables and later supplying equipment and promoting events.
+He was involved in various aspects of billiards and snooker, initially renovating and supplying tables and later supplying equipment and promoting events and refereeing matches.
 During the Second World War he acted as secretary-manager of Birmingham City F.C.

 Birth

 Camkin was born in Willesden, London.

 Camkin's Hall

 Camkin ran a billiards hall on John Bright Street, Birmingham known as Camkin's Hall.
 This hall was used for a number of World Snooker Championship matches from 1927 to 1930, including the 1927 and 1928 finals.
 Camkin himself was the referee for the 1927 final.
 In 1928 it was the first venue outside London to be used for the final stages of the English Amateur Championship.